-The collection was established by Sir Redmond Barry in 1853 with the intention of creating a joint law library for judges and the legal profession of Victoria.
-You can start by searching the Library catalogue.
+The Supreme Court Library collection was established by Sir Redmond Barry in 1853 with the intention of creating a joint law library for judges and the legal profession of Victoria.
+The collection includes many print items of historical significance not easily accessible accept by visiting the Library in person.
+You can start your research online by searching the Library catalogue.

 The Library is regarded as a library of national significance.
 It is one of the largest law collections in Victoria, containing over 120,000 volumes.
 The extensive collection includes: